bruceallday/RateMyRecipe/README.md

 ```
 ## Dynamic user card

-## See authorised user options
+## See authorized user options
-View authorized delete and update CTA's only on your own recipe card(s).
+Interact with authorized delete and update, upvote and downvote CTA's your own recipe card(s).
 ![](./screenshots/recipe-card.png)

 ### Update your recipe